Security.org's Privacy Guide:

 Encryption: 15 Points

-We checked each device’s encryption standards for data both in transit and at rest, and network communications and capabilities.
-Five points were given for each.
+We checked each device’s encryption standards for data both in transit and at rest.
+We also checked that all network communications and capabilities were encrypted.
+Five points were given for each category.

 Security Updates: Five Points